|First things first. A "black light" will not work for most fluorescent minerals.

 The biggest complaint I had about the old Superbright was the battery connector.
 The original one pulled out every 5 seconds or so during field use.
 It was maddening.
 I actually took mine, removed the original connector, and re-wired it with a screw-on military surplus connector.
 I had to drill a bigger hole in the case to accomodate it.

 The revised Superbright II has a similar connector now, but I still like mine better because it's a garage job.
 My connector is also 100% metal, with no plastic that can crack into itty, bitty, useless fragments.
 UPDATE (30 May 2007): I recently spoke with Mr. Newsome via email; combined with my own, recent observations of the new Superbright, it looks like the the bugs have been worked out.
 The plastic connector on the new lamp is impact-resistant, made for heavy field use among the boulders.
 I understand that tests were done by dropping a 3-lb hammer onto the connector, and it continued to function.

 For historical reference, the other major annoyance with the old Superbright was that the cigarette-lighter adapter used in the original battery pack often came loose.
 As in, every 10 seconds.
 It was either one end or the other that pulled loose, making a typical field-collecting trip little more than an intermittent string of cussing.

-The light would wink out constantly, so I finally removed the cigarette-lighter adapter in my battery pack and just hard-wired it.
+The light would shut off constantly, so I finally removed the cigarette-lighter adapter from the battery pack and just hard-wired it.
 No more problems occurred after that.
 So what if I can't use the AC adapter anymore?
 Mine burned out years ago anyway.